kamilon50/WMF-Mobile-Redirector/README.md

 Installation
 =====================
 Please install this plugin to your desktop site.
-Installation is like other plugins. download zip file from Github & upload your plugins.
-After activate plugin configure Settings > WMF Mobile Redirector option page.
-After your configuration finish this plugin will redirect mobile & tablet devices to your mobile site.
+Installation is like other plugins.
+Download zip file from Github & upload your plugins.
+After activate plugin configure is in to the; Settings > WMF Mobile Redirector option page.
+Finish your configuration and plugin will redirect mobile & tablet devices to your mobile site.

 Licence
 =====================